 Canoe the river at Dwellingup

-If you are a Perth local, you’ve probably spent some time at Dwellingup.
+If you are a Perth local, you’ve probably spent some time at Lane Poole Reserve in Dwellingup.
 It’s the perfect location year round, with so much to do.
 Come winter though, and the kayaks and canoes come out, and people have a ball floating down the river and navigating the rapids.
 You need some skills and the right gear to do this, but set up correctly its a world class adventure.

 Explore the 4WD tracks around Duke of Orleans